handnot2/samly/README.md

 > the IdP before you explore this application using a browser.

 Open `http://samly.howto:4003` in your browser and check out the app.

+> It is recommended that you use the `SamlyHowto` application to
+> sort out any configuration issues by making this demo application work
+> successfully with your Identity Provider (IdP) before attempting your
+> application.
+>
+> This demo application supports experimentation with multiple IdPs.

 #### How to register the service provider with IdP